fluxcd/flux/site/get-started-developing.md

     secret/flux-git-deploy configured
     ```

-    Congrats you just deployed your local flux to your default namespace.
+    Congrats you just deployed your local Flux to your default namespace.
 Check that everything is running:

     ```sh
     kubectl get pods --selector=name=flux